Cyclic National Fascination

 - The early 2000s marked the beginning of the pop cultural fascination with forensic science.
 Shows like CSI: Crime Scene Investigation started the trend, followed by many others.
 Once these shows started to become popular, schools offering education in forensic science actually saw an upswing in young people registering for such courses.
 Unfortunately, since most of these shows are very highly dramatized, they also saw a huge drop-out rate, once many of the students realized that actual forensic science is quite difficult, involves very few car chases, and has almost nothing to do with wearing sunglasses.

 - Thanks to cold war intrigue and the success of the James Bond franchise, The Sixties produced a fascination with spies and spy culture.
-Shows such as I Spy, The Man from U.N.C.L.E., The Avengers, the James Bond spoof Get Smart and Mission: Impossible, movies like In Like Flint and The Ipcress File (along with The Beatles' spoof Help!), spy movie-influenced songs like Johnny Rivers' "Secret Agent Man" and Edwin Starr's "Agent Double-O-Soul", books by John Le Carre and Len Deighton, and spy undertones in Rocky and Bullwinkle and Secret Squirrel abounded, and spy toys were popular with young children.
-The craze died out as the Cold War fizzled, but its influence can be found in The Bourne Supremacy and Austin Powers movies and cartoons like Kim Possible and Totally Spies!.
+Shows such as I Spy, The Man from U.N.C.L.E., The Avengers, Mission: Impossible, and the parody Get Smart, films like The Ipcress File (along with parodies like Our Man Flint and The Beatles' spoof Help!), spy movie-influenced songs like Johnny Rivers' "Secret Agent Man" and Edwin Starr's "Agent Double-O-Soul", books by John le Carré and Len Deighton, and spy undertones in Rocky and Bullwinkle and Secret Squirrel abounded, and spy toys were popular with young children.
+The craze died out as the Cold War fizzled, but its influence can be found in The Bourne Series and the Austin Powers movies and cartoons like Kim Possible and Totally Spies!.